 Avian Influenza A Virus

 Wisconsin actively monitors for human cases of avian influenza and has plans in place to respond, if necessary.
 Currently, there is no imminent threat to Wisconsin since there is little evidence of sustained human-to-human spread of the bird flu in other parts of the world.
 It is difficult to predict if a bird flu virus will become a pandemic, but Wisconsin has plans in place to respond to that possibility, regardless of the source.
-You may also visit flu.wisconsin.gov or Influenza (Flu) home for more information on how to protect yourself against the flu.
+You may also visit the Influenza (Flu) homepage for more information on how to protect yourself against the flu.

 What is avian influenza?

-Birds act as hosts to influenza viruses by carrying the virus in their intestines and shedding it in bodily fluids, such as saliva, nasal secretions and feces.
-Other birds become infected when they come in contact with these fluids.
-Humans can become infected through contact with infected poultry or contaminated fluids.
-Avian flu can spread from birds to people and cause serious illness and even death.
+Infected animals act as hosts to influenza viruses by carrying the virus in their intestines and shedding it in bodily fluids, such as saliva, nasal secretions and feces.
+Other animals become infected when they come in contact with these fluids.

 Avian influenza has not mutated to a point where it could easily spread from person-to-person.
 It's difficult to predict if – or when – that might happen, or if it will result in an influenza pandemic.
-People who have gotten sick with avian influenza have been in direct contact with infected birds.

 Symptoms of avian influenza in humans range from typical influenza-like symptoms (fever, cough, sore throat, muscle aches) to eye infections, pneumonia, acute respiratory distress, viral pneumonia and other severe and life-threatening complications.